-If you wish to, you can define a project finish date instead of a start date.
-This is useful if your project has a stringent deadline; however, I would suggest you to stick to a project start date if you are a beginner.
-Refer to figures I and II below, which illustrate changing a project’s start date.
+If you prefer, you can schedule your project from the project finish date instead of the start date.
+This is helpful if your project has a committed deadline.
+However, since you are a beginner, I would suggest you to stick to project start date for now.

-2. Change the Default Task Setting to Auto Scheduled
+2. Change the Default Task Setting from Manual to Auto Schedule

-By default, a task in MSP is manually scheduled.
-MSP does not change the dates or duration of a manually scheduled task.
-However, dates should change automatically when predecessor(s) or resource(s) of a task are changed.
+Purpose: By default, MSP does not automatically calculate task dates, which usually creates scheduling problems.
+By default, MSP tasks are manually scheduled, which means that the MSP does not change the dates or duration of manually scheduled tasks.
+However, dates should change automatically when there is a change in predecessor(s) tasks.

 By default, MSP includes three different base calendars.
 These are:

-- Standard: Defines working time between 8 AM and 5 PM, with a one-hour break at 12 PM.
+- Standard, which defines working time between 8 AM and 5 PM, with a one-hour break at 12 PM.

-- 24 Hours: Defines working time between 12 AM of first day and 12 AM of next day, with no breaks.
+- 24 Hours, which defines working time between 12 AM of first day to 12 AM of next day, with no breaks.

-- Night Shift: Defines working time between 11 PM and 8 AM, with a one-hour break at 3 AM.
+- Night Shift, which defines working time between 11 PM until 8 AM, with a one-hour break at 3 AM.

-You should define your own project calendars, although you can base them on one of the above provided calendars.
-Put your organization’s holidays and working time in your calendar(s) and assign them accordingly to project resources.
+Before you put in your tasks, you should define your own project’s calendar(s).
+You can start by using one of the above base calendars for your project schedule.
+Then, put in your organization’s holidays and working time and assign to project resources.

-Refer to the figures IV and V below, which show how to define a project calendar.
+Refer to the figures IV and V below to define a project calendar.

 6. Create WBS using Indent and Outdent

-This goes along with tip #4 above.
-While creating your task list, decompose the higher level tasks into sub-tasks.
-You can use Indent and Outdent feature of MSP for creating WBS and work packages.
+This goes along with the tip above.
+While creating the list, decompose the higher-level tasks into sub-tasks.
+You can use the Indent and Outdent feature of MSP for creating WBS and work packages.

 7. Define Task Relationships

-After creating a WBS and defining your lowest level tasks, you should then define dependencies and relationships between tasks.
-As you define the relationships, the dates of successor activities will be auto calculated.
+After creating a WBS and defining lowest level tasks, you should define network dependencies and relationships between tasks.
+As you define the relationships, the dates of successor activities will be automatically calculated.

-Refer to my previous article on actual dates to understand the importance of defining relationships.
+You can refer to my other article on defining actual dates to understand the importance of these relationships.

-You may wish to have control over tasks dates for some or all of your tasks, and you can manually schedule tasks and make them independent of other tasks, as needed.
-MSP puts a constraint on manually scheduled tasks as soon as you define.
-Therefore, it is best to make a note of these tasks and their constraints.
-MSP will not change them automatically.
+You may want to have control over tasks dates for some of the tasks.
+You can manually schedule these tasks and make them independent of any other tasks.
+MSP puts a constraint on manually scheduled tasks as soon as you associate a date with them.
+You must make a note of these tasks and their constraints, as MSP will not change them automatically.

-The dates and duration of a summary task are automatically calculated by MSP.
-Add predecessors only to your lowest level tasks.
+The dates and duration of a summary task is automatically calculated by MSP.
+You should add predecessors only to lowest level tasks.

-After defining your schedule, you should baseline it.
-This way you will have an original set of dates to refer back to even if your project schedule changes.
-To understand the importance of this, read my previous article on project baselines.
+After defining the schedule, you should baseline it.
+This way you will have an original set of dates even if your project schedule changes.
+You can refer to my other article on how to define project baseline to understand its importance.

 What type of difficulties have you faced while developing a MSP schedule?
-What tips would you like to share with the rest of us?
+How did you overcome them?
+What other tips would you like to share with your fellow professionals?